-Phillip L Gomez began serving as Chief Executive Officer on October 13, 2016 and was appointed as a director on December 6, 2016.
-Prior to joining SIGA, Dr. Gomez was a Principal in the Pharma & Life Sciences Management Consulting Practice at PricewaterhouseCoopers LLP ("PwC") since 2011.
+Phillip L. Gomez began serving as Chief Executive Officer on October 13, 2016 and was appointed as a director on December 6, 2016.
+Prior to joining SIGA, Dr. Gomez was a Principal in the Pharma & Life Sciences Management Consulting Practice at PricewaterhouseCoopers LLP ("PwC") from 2011 until 2016.
 At PwC, and at PRTM Management Consultants ("PRTM"), where he was a Director from 2007-2011 prior its acquisition by PwC, Dr. Gomez led the team that focused on the development and execution of business strategies for leading pharmaceutical companies, governmental agencies, academic medical centers, and foundations with respect to product development and manufacturing of pharmaceutical products.
-Dr. Gomez joined PRTM from the Vaccine Research Center at the National Institute of Allergy and Infectious Diseases at the NIH, where he worked from 2001-2007 and established the Vaccine Production Program, which manufactured vaccines for clinical trials against HIV, SARS, Ebola, West Nile Virus and Influenza.
+Dr. Gomez joined PRTM from the Vaccine Research Center at the National Institute of Allergy and Infectious Diseases at the NIH, where he worked from 2001 - 2007 and established the Vaccine Production Program, which manufactured vaccines for clinical trials against HIV, SARS, Ebola, West Nile Virus and Influenza.
 Prior to NIH, Dr. Gomez spent more than nine years in the pharmaceutical industry at Abbott Laboratories, Sanofi Pasteur, and Baxter Healthcare Corporation in positions of increasing responsibility, leading process/product development initiatives and project teams for the development of multiple biologic products.
 Dr. Gomez holds a Bachelor of Arts degree from Dartmouth College, a Master of Science and a Doctor of Philosophy in chemical engineering from Lehigh University, and a Master of Business Administration from the Smith School of Business at the University of Maryland.
-Dr. Gomez's long career in various management and consulting positions within industry and government, as well as Dr. Gomez's position as Chief Executive Officer of SIGA, provides the Board of Directors with valuable leadership and insight into many aspects of our business.
+Dr. Gomez's long career in various management and consulting positions within industry and government, as well as Dr. Gomez's position as chief executive officer of SIGA, provides the Board of Directors with valuable leadership and insight into many aspects of our business.

 Julie M. Kane has served as a director of SIGA since May 2019.
-Ms. Kane currently serves as Senior Vice President, Chief Ethics and Compliance Officer, and Deputy General Counsel with PG&E Corporation.
+Ms. Kane is the former Senior Vice President, Chief Ethics and Compliance Officer, and Deputy General Counsel with PG&E Corporation (2015-2020).
 Prior to joining PG&E Corporation in 2015, Ms. Kane worked at Avon Products, Incorporated as Vice President and General Counsel of Avon North America and Corporate Legal Functions.
 Prior to joining Avon in 2013, Ms. Kane held a number of senior roles with Novartis Corporation and its affiliates over a 25-year period.
-Ms. Kane is a member of the Board of Directors of the Commonwealth Club of California and the Ethics Resource Center in Washington, D.C.
-Ms. Kane holds an undergraduate degree in political science from Williams College, Williamstown, Massachusetts, and a law degree from the University of San Francisco School of Law.
+Ms. Kane is a member of the Board of Directors of the Ethics Resource Center in Washington, D.C., and formerly served on the Board of Governors of the Commonwealth Club of California.
+Ms. Kane holds an undergraduate degree in political science from Williams College, in Williamstown, Massachusetts, and a law degree from the University of San Francisco School of Law.
 Ms. Kane is a member of the California state bar.
-Ms. Kane's decades of experience spanning several industries, including pharmaceuticals, chemicals and agribusiness, beauty, direct-selling and dual-fuel utilities, provides our Board with valuable leadership and insight into many aspects of our business.
+Ms. Kane's decades of experience spanning several industries, including pharmaceuticals, chemicals and agribusiness, beauty, direct-selling and dual-fuel utilities, along with her experience in environmental, social and governance matters, provides our Board with valuable insight into many aspects of our business.